 These types of cleanses are some of my personal favorites since they are more gentle and don’t drastically cut your protein intake.
 This is the style of detox Dr. Hyman (and many other professionals) are the biggest advocates of.

 2. Juice Cleanses

 I have a love-hate relationship with this one.
-While I love how fresh-pressed juices can load your body with nutrients, they can also load your body with a lot of sugar!
+While I love how fresh-pressed juices can load your body with nutrients through fruits and vegetables, they can also load your body with a lot of sugar!